Skip to main content

 // (Pseudocode) Get `options.challenge` that was saved above

-// (Pseudocode} Retrieve an authenticator from the DB that
+// (Pseudocode} Retrieve a passkey from the DB that

 // should match the `id` in the returned credential